moba/aqbanking-scripts/README.md

 You need this once to initialize aqbanking.
 It requires manual editing where you at least edit USER to contain your user account name at GLS (VRK000....).

-Aqbanking stores its accounts in ~/.aqbanking.
+Aqbanking stores its data in ~/.aqbanking.

 ## fetch.sh

-This fetches data via HBCI using aqbanking.
-It needs to know which month you're interested in and does not do any sophistication checking whatsoever.
+This fetches data via HBCI using aqbanking and puts it into `data/`.
+It needs to know which month you're interested in and does not do any sophisticated checking whatsoever.

     ./fetch.sh 201604